 Recently, I wrote an article titled, Why the Vanguard VTSAX Is the Only Fund You Need, and in that article I cover a lot of these points.
 However, in this article I will go into more detail as to what actually constitutes a good return and what investments to consider in order to get that return.

 You might be wondering what is a good return anyway, and that’s a fair question.
 But a good return is one that performs as good (or better) as the overall stock market.

 A good index that tracks the overall stock market is the S&P 500.
-It’s and index made up of 500 large U.S. companies.
-It will give you a very real idea of how well the overall market is performing.
+It’s and index made up of the top 500 U.S. companies.
+It will give you a very real idea of how well the overall stock market is performing.

 Historically, the 30-year return of the S&P 500 has been roughly 12%.
-So a good return is one that will get you 12% – that should be the goal.
+So a good return on investment is at least 12% – that should be the goal.